JazzRose/JazzRose/README.md

 <h3 align = "center" > Hi there 👋 I am a Junior Developer who is currently completing an intensvie course in coding. </h3>
 <br/>

-##A Little about me:

-- 💻 I’m have just started learning my 3rd language: Java!
-- 🌱 I am a keen environmentalist and would love to work in the sector one day.
-- 🔭 Current CSS + JS React enthusiast.
-- 💬 Contact me via LinkedIn or email for any collaborations.

 <div align = "center">
 Contact Me:
 <br/>